INBRE program presents Holland Future Scientist Awards

 Poster presentation award winners included, from left, Jeff Zimmerly, Jaden Nienhauser, Noah Shackelford, Shyanne Urbin and Emma Foley.

-Capping a two-day conference, the Nebraska Institutional Development Idea Networks of Biomedical Research Excellence Program (INBRE) presented 10 undergraduate students from six Nebraska universities the 2024 Richard Holland Future Scientist Awards from Nebraska Cures.
+Capping a two-day conference, the Nebraska Institutional Development Idea Networks of Biomedical Research Excellence Program (INBRE) presented 10 undergraduate students from six Nebraska universities with the 2024 Richard Holland Future Scientist Awards from Nebraska Cures.

 The students received cash awards totaling $5,000 in recognition of their research work during the summer INBRE program.
 The awards were presented by David Crouse, PhD, president of the board of directors of Nebraska Cures and one of UNMC’s co-investigators of the original INBRE grant establishing the Nebraska program in 2001.